rss logo

 Tux logo

-Btrfs is a relatively new file system which offers a number of features such as transparent compression, snapshots, online volume resizing, etc… It is increasingly used in GNU/Linux distributions.
-Here, I'll outline the main commands you need to know when using this file system.
+Btrfs is a modern file system that provides advanced features such as transparent compression, snapshots, and online volume resizing.
+It is increasingly adopted in GNU/Linux distributions.
+This page summarizes the key commands you need to work effectively with Btrfs.

 Extend Partition Size